Jason Smith (American football)

-Jason Smith (born April 30, 1986) is a former American football offensive tackle.
-He was drafted by the St. Louis Rams with the second overall pick in the 2009 NFL Draft.
-He played college football at Baylor University.
-As a professional, he was a member of the Rams, the New York Jets and the New Orleans Saints.
+Jason Kyle Smith (born April 30, 1986) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He serves as the running backs coach at Abilene Christian, a position he has held since 2025.
+He was selected by the St. Louis Rams with the second overall pick in the 2009 NFL draft.
+He played college football for the Baylor Bears.
+As a professional, he was a member of the Rams, the New York Jets, and the New Orleans Saints.

-High school career
+Early life

 Smith attended W. T. White High School, in Dallas, Texas.
 He was a First-team All-District honors as a sophomore and junior as an offensive tackle.
 As a senior, he was moved to tight end, catching seven passes for 101 yards and one touchdown.
 He was rewarded with All-District honors as a senior.